alaa-abdelrahim/Prev_Projects/README.md

 - **Main Features:**
   1. Main website
     - 5 pages website, all of them read data from firebase.
-    - An Interactive map page, display all books' countries all around the world with the ability to go to a specific country's collection on click.
+    - An Interactive map page, displays all books' countries all around the world with the ability to go to a specific country's collection on click.
     - The collection page read the data from firebase to display it in the webpage using "on scroll pagination" with the ability to filter by country, sort by name or date, and search for a specific book.
     - Ability to add live comments and receive replies from the website owner on them.
-    - Full responsive and accessible.
+    - Fully responsive and accessible.
   2. Dashboard
     - Ability to change all website info at any time.
     - Ability to add, edit, and delete books.